chameleon-system/chameleon-base/UPGRADE-6.3.md

 This is already done in most places in Chameleon itself (chameleon-base and chameleon-shop).

 Project code should also be adapted to this.
 See below for a migration example.
+Note that if there is no handler configuration in your project nothing will be written.
+A minimum config could be a stream handler logging to `%kernel.logs_dir%/%kernel.environment%.log`.

 Note that log messages are no longer written to database.
 You can still configure this if needed with the service `cmsPkgCore.logHandler.database` (TPkgCmsCoreLogMonologHandler_Database).